 The Health at Every Size® (HAES) movement has a surprisingly simple way to think about caring for our bodies.
 Based on the premise that the best way to improve health is to honor your body, HAES supports adopting healthy habits for the sake of health and well-being rather than weight control.
 This means acknowledging and respecting that there is a natural diversity of body sizes and shapes and that health isn’t “one size fits all.”

-- Notice internal cues when eating – Take notice of the foods that improve your mood or may give you energy and avoid foods that leave you feeling sluggish.
+- Notice internal cues when eating.
+Your body alerts you when you’re hungry and when you’re full.
+Use these internal clues to make sure you aren’t eating too little or eating to fill an emotional need.
+Take notice of the foods that improve your mood or give you energy and avoid foods that leave you feeling sluggish.

-This outlook puts you in the position to partner with your body, rather than critique or disparage it.
-This partnership has the potential to improve your self-image, diminish critical thoughts and change your every-day life.
+These tips allow you to partner with your body, rather than critique or disparage it.
+This partnership has the potential to improve your self-image, diminish critical thoughts and change your everyday life.

 In the United States, 20 million women and 10 million men suffer from a clinically significant eating disorder at some time in their life and many more have an unhealthy relationship with their body.
 Using a strengths-based ideology, one that encourages self-acceptance and respect can help to reduce the number of people who are negatively impacted by the way our society views weight.